Jonnyigeh/FYS5419-quantum-computing/Project 1/README.md

-# GitHub Repository folder for the first project in the spring course FYS5419: Quantum Computing and Machine Learning
+# Project 1 in the spring course FYS5419: Quantum Computing and Machine Learning

 The projects task can be found at in doc/Project1.pdf.